-Article 2.2 Admission requirements
+Article 2.1 Admission requirements

 Persons who have a Dutch pre-university education diploma as referred to in Section 7.24 of the Act or have been exempted from this requirement under the Act are eligible for admission to the programme.
 More information about the admission requirements such as prior qualifications and language requirements can be found on the UM website (Education - Bachelor's - Biomedical Sciences - Admission requirements).
-2. As of the academic year 2023-2024, the bachelor Biomedical Sciences is a numerus fixus programme, see article 2.1.
-As of academic year 2025-2026, the bachelor's programme will no longer be a numerus fixus programme.

-Article 2.3 Colloquium Doctum (Entrance examination)
+Article 2.2 Colloquium Doctum (Entrance examination)

 - 1. The admissions test referred to in Article 7.29 of the Act is performed by the Colloquium Doctum and Special Admissions Board for Biomedical Sciences. - 2.
-The admissions test consists of the components English language, physics, chemistry, mathematics, and biology. - 3.
-The Colloquium Doctum and Special Admissions Board for Biomedical Sciences can grant an exemption for components of the test if, in the Board's judgement, the candidate has demonstrated that the student meets substantively similar requirements. - 4.
+The admissions test consists of the components English language, physics, chemistry, mathematics, and biology.

+- 3. The Colloquium Doctum and Special Admissions Board for Biomedical Sciences can grant an exemption for components of the test if, in the Board's judgement, the candidate has demonstrated that the student meets substantively similar requirements. - 4.
 The rules and procedures regarding the admissions test will be included in regulations concerning admission requirements to the Maastricht Biomedical Sciences programme which can be found on the UM website.

-Article 2.4 Previous education for students with non-Dutch diplomas
+Article 2.3 Previous education for students with non-Dutch diplomas

-- Subject to the third paragraph of this article, students who have a diploma which, pursuant to Article 7.28(2) of the Act, has been designated by ministerial regulation as at least equivalent to the diploma for pre-university education are exempted from the previous education requirements. - 2.
+- 1. Subject to the third paragraph of this article, students who have a diploma which, pursuant to Article 7.28(2) of the Act, has been designated by ministerial regulation as at least equivalent to the diploma for pre-university education are exempted from the previous education requirements. - 2.
 Subject to the third paragraph of this article, students who have a diploma, which, in the judgment of the Colloquium Doctum and Special Admissions Board for Biomedical Sciences, is at least equivalent to the diploma for pre-university education may be exempted by the Executive Board from the previous education requirements. - 3.
 Students who have received an exemption from the previous education requirements pursuant to the first and second paragraph cannot be admitted to the programme until, in the assessment of the Colloquium Doctum and Special Admissions Board for Biomedical Sciences, requirements substantively similar to the further previous education requirements (profiles) have been met. - 4.
 The rules and procedures regarding the assessment referred to in the third paragraph will be included in regulations concerning admission requirements to the Maastricht Biomedical Sciences programme which can be found on the UM website.

-Article 2.5 Language requirement for non-Dutch diplomas
+Article 2.4 Language requirement for non-Dutch diplomas

-Holders of a non- Dutch diploma may only register:
+Holders of a non- Dutch diploma may only register, if they have met the requirement concerning a sufficient command of English by passing one of the following language proficiency tests before the programme begins:

-- a. if they have met the requirement concerning a sufficient command of English by passing one of the following language proficiency tests before the programme begins: - b.
-Academic IELTS: 6.0 - c.
-TOEFL iBT: 80 - d.
-TOEFL iBT Special Home Edition Test: 80 - e.
-TOEIC listening and reading: 670; speaking and writing: 290 - f.
-Cambridge First B2: Grade B (scale 173-175) or, Grade C (scale 169-172) - g.
-TOEFL Paper-delivered Test: Reading: 20-30; Listening: 20-30; Writing: 20-30 (We recommend taking one of the other tests listed above, as speaking skills are not assessed in this TOEFL test) - h. or similar accredited certification if they are exempt from the language proficiency tests requirement referred to under a (see Appendix 2).
+- a.
+Academic IELTS: 6.0 - b.
+TOEFL iBT: 80 - c.
+TOEFL iBT Special Home Edition Test: 80 - d.
+TOEIC listening and reading: 670; speaking and writing: 290 - e.
+Cambridge First B2: Grade B (scale 173-175) or, Grade C (scale 169-172) - f.
+TOEFL Paper-delivered Test: Reading: 20-30; Listening: 20-30; Writing: 20-30 (We recommend taking one of the other tests listed above, as speaking skills are not assessed in this TOEFL test) - g. or similar accredited certification if they are exempt from the language proficiency tests requirement referred to under a (see Appendix 2).